signum-network/phoenix/web/angular-wallet/README.md

-# BURST Angular Wallet
+# Signum Wallet

-The BURST Angular wallet is a JavaScript application written in Angular and TypeScript.
+The Signum wallet is a JavaScript application written in Angular and TypeScript.

 ## The Community